hamzashakeel348/miniproject/client/client/README.md

 ### `npm run test || npm test`

 You can run this command to run the unit test deployed by the developer.
-By running this command, you will get the result of 4 tests, showing result separately for all components of the ReactJs app.
+By running this command, and then press "a" to run all test, you will get the result of 4 tests, showing result separately for all components of the ReactJs app.

 ## Documentation for the App.